 As a passenger, it’s important to listen to the pilot’s command.
 During the flight, pay attention to the pilot’s advice and keep in mind that he’s a trained private pilot taking decisions to ensure everyone's safety.
 Pay close attention to the information given to you before, during and after the flight.

-Pilots have received a training that gives them a great understanding of weather conditions and their consequences.
-The great majority of pilots did a VFR (Visual Flight Rules) training and can therefore fly in visual conditions only.
-Other pilots have an IFR formation and can fly under all weather conditions.
-Both VFR and IFR pilot's decision of flying or not is irrevocable.
-A passenger should never try to persuade a pilot to fly if he has decided otherwise, at the risk of putting himself and the pilot to danger.
+It’s mandatory to understand that weather can make your flight experience even more memorable or, on the other hand, can lead to your flight being rescheduled.
+Pilots have received a training that gives them an understanding of weather conditions and their consequences.
+The great majority of pilots have VFR (Visual Flight Rules) training and can therefore fly in visual conditions only.
+Some pilots have an IFR rating and can fly in adverse meteorological conditions.
+Nevertheless, if the pilot believes it’s unsafe to fly the day of the flight, this decision of flying or not is binding.
+Safety first!

-The aircrafts in which you'll be flying are very sensitive to weight variations.
-The plane's gravity center is fixed by the pilot himself in consideration of the weight passengers have declared for themselves and their luggage.
-Therefore it is mandatory that passengers respect the maximum weight authorized by the pilot and not move your luggage during the flight.
-It's for all those reasons that passengers shall indicate the weigh precisely and inform the pilot if it were to change.
+The aircrafts in which you'll be flying are very sensitive to weight.
+The aircraft’s center of gravity is fixed by the pilot with regards to the weight you have declared for yourself (the other passengers with you) and any luggage.
+Therefore it is mandatory that all passengers respect the maximum weight authorised by the pilot and don't move around any luggage during the flight.
+Indicate your weight precisely when you a make booking request and only bring with you what you really need during the flight.

 It’s forbidden to carry any illegal goods in the aircraft.
 Don't bring any unnecessary items and ask the pilot if you have any doubts regarding something that you want to take with you during the flight.
 The pilot has full authority to check this if they have any doubts.